-Duplex 2205 Stainless Steel should not rust if it has been well maintained.
-However, it may corrode when exposed to several conditions.
+Stainless steel should not rust if it has been well maintained.
+However, it is still likely to corrode when exposed to several conditions.
 The process will be different from the rusting experienced by carbon steel.
 The most common form of corrosion displayed by stainless steel is pitting, which occurs when the surrounding conditions overwhelm the passive film.
 The process is evident in small, dark-brown pits spread on the metal surface.
 However, it doesn't interfere with the steel's mechanical properties.